minio/docs/source/operations/data-recovery/recover-after-site-failure.rst

 Mirroring only copies the latest version of each object and does not include versioning metadata, regardless of the source.
 You cannot restore those attributes with this method.

-Use :mc-cmd:`mc mirror` in situations where you need to restore only the latest version of an object.
+Use :mc:`mc mirror` in situations where you need to restore only the latest version of an object.
 Use bucket replication or site replication where those methods were already in use if you are copying from another MinIO deployment and wish to restore the object's version history and version metadata.

 1. Deploy a new MinIO site
 2. Set up IAM and users as needed
 3. Create buckets on the new site
-4. Use the :mc-cmd:`mc cp` CLI command to copy the contents from the mirror location to the new MinIO site
+4. Use the :mc:`mc cp` CLI command to copy the contents from the mirror location to the new MinIO site